 Ring in the New Year with a four-course gourmet dinner and the Saskatoon Jazz Orchestra!
-Vocal soloists Jessica Robinson, Tatrina Tai, and BJ Harris join the 15-piece orchestra for a magical night of fine dining and dancing in TCU Place’s Grand Salon.
+Vocal soloists Alexis Normand, Graham Dyck, and Jessica Robinson join the 20-piece orchestra for a magical night of fine dining and dancing in TCU Place’s Grand Salon.

 Your New Year’s Eve experience begins with a festive cocktail.
-Between musical sets by the SJO highlighting different genres of dance music through the decades, you’ll enjoy a delectable multi-course menu prepared by TCU Place’s Executive Chef Keith White.
+Between musical sets by the SJO highlighting different genres of dance music through the decades, you’ll enjoy a delectable four-course menu prepared by TCU Place’s Executive Chef Mike Smith.
 After dinner, dance in the new year in style while you make memories to last a lifetime!
 Book tickets for a romantic evening, a friends and family celebration, or your own table of 10.
 Ask to be seated at one of our singles tables for a special night out.

 Served with fresh bread basket and flavoured butter

 Blistered heirloom tomato bruschetta, garlic crostini, fresh buffalo mozzarella and an aged balsamic glaze, served with candied garlic